 When it comes to whether or not someone is burglarizing a home, if it’s your own home, you have a pretty strong argument that you cannot be charged with burglary because you have permission to be in there.
 It starts to get a little more complicated when you are not on the lease, but you are living there and you get kicked out.
 Now, the person has revoked your permission and you come back in and start taking things.
 The only way it can get elevated to a robbery is if someone is there and there is a fight over some of the items.
 Then, you elevate it to a robbery because you used force to take the property.
 If you can clearly prove that the person thought they had permission to be at the location, it can be a complete defense to a burglary charge in Los Angeles.

-Is A Hotel Room Considered To Be A Dwelling House For Purposes Of A Robbery Charge?
+Is A Hotel Room Considered A Dwelling House?

 If someone is living in a hotel room and another person breaks into that hotel room, there could be a very strong argument for a burglary charge if they take things and do everything you would normally do when you broke into a house.
 If someone is just staying at a hotel room for a short period of time and another person comes in and steals some items, it would probably be another theft-related offense.
 The prosecutors would look at your overall criminal record to get a feel for what type of criminal behavior you’ve been involved in the past.
 The more criminal behavior you’ve been involved in, the more likely that you are going to be charged with a residential burglary versus a second-degree burglary or some other sort of a theft-related offense.